miselaytes-anton/airy/README.md

 ### Firewall

-Applications running in docker can be accessed from exteranl host as well.
+Applications running in docker can be accessed from external host as well.
 This is because `sudo ufw status` gives us:

 ```